-A colossal statue in the form of a lion with a human head wearing an ancient Egyptian headdress (and which may or may not have originally been a normal lion head) The Sphinx is one of the best known man-made structures in the real world.
-It is so closely associated with Egypt that it serves as an instant visual clue of the setting, even more so than The Pyramids (which also exist in other parts of the world.)
+A colossal statue in the form of a lion with a human head wearing an ancient Egyptian headdress (and which may or may not have originally been a normal lion head), The Sphinx is one of the best-known manmade structures in the real world.
+It is so closely associated with Egypt that it serves as an instant visual clue of the setting, even more so than The Pyramids (since pyramids also exist in other parts of the world).
 The Sphinx is located next to the Great Pyramid of Giza, the largest one in the world.

-This Sphinx has nothing to do with the one from the Greek Myth of Oedipus (the one with the Riddle of the Sphinx).
-Rather, the Greek called the statue (which is at least 4000 years old) Sphinx due to its resemblance to that monster.
-However, The Sphinx is considered "riddling" because, even today, we don't know who made it or why; most puzzling, there are no surviving records from that time that explain these things.
+This Sphinx has nothing to do with the riddling one from the Greek Myth of Oedipus.
+Rather, the Greeks called the statue (which is more than 4,000 years old) the Sphinx due to its resemblance to that monster.
+However, the Sphinx is considered "riddling" because, even today, we don't know who made it or why; even more puzzling, there are no surviving records from that time that explain these things.
 Naturally, that has led to lots of crazy theories about it.

 It is famously without a nose.
-Popular History attributes this to Napoleon Bonaparte's cannons accidentally shooting it off during the brief French occupation of Egypt (1798—1801), but it is known to have been missing since long before that, and was most likely hacked off by a 14th-century Muslim religious fanatic (who was hanged for vandalism by the Sultan in response).
+Popular History attributes this to Napoléon Bonaparte's cannons accidentally shooting it off during the brief French occupation of Egypt (1798—1801), but it is known to have been missing since long before that, and was most likely hacked off by a 14th-century Muslim religious fanatic (who was hanged for vandalism by the Sultan in response).

 - Bigger Is Better: There are other sphinxes but this is The Great Sphinx.
 It is the largest monolith statue in the world.

-- Entertainingly Wrong: Illustrations from the 16th and 17th century were drawn under the belief that the Sphinx's crown was hair.
+- Entertainingly Wrong: Illustrations from the 16th and 17th centuries were drawn under the belief that the Sphinx's crown was hair.

-- Mix-and-Match Critters: It's a sphinx.
+- Mix-and-Match Critters: It's a sphinx from Egyptian Mythology.
 A lion's body and a human head adorned with a regal Nemes.

-- It has also suffered the kind of wear and tear you can expect from a stone monument sitting exposed to the elements for at least 5000 years, though much of it has been repaired as of the 20th century.
+- It has also suffered the kind of wear and tear you can expect from a stone monument sitting exposed to the elements for more than 4,000 years, though much of it has been repaired as of the 20th century.

-- Older Than Dirt: And anciently older: built around 2500 BCE, or 1,700 years before the formation of the Greek alphabet.
+- Older Than Dirt: And anciently older: built around 2500 BCE, or 1,700 years before the development of the Greek alphabet.

 - Time Abyss: While not particularly old by geological standards, the Sphinx is older than most existing civilizations, and possibly even predates its equally famous Egyptian siblings, the Great Pyramids.
 Even by the youngest estimates, the Sphinx is so old that it would've already been considered ancient and mysterious during the lifetime of Tutankhamun.